Fully Funded MFA Programs

 Benefits Offered: Tuition, Health insurance

-The three-year MFA program in Creative Writing and Environment is unique in the academic world because it goes beyond study in creative writing - poetry, fiction, nonfiction, and drama.
+The three year MFA program in Creative Writing and Environment is unique in the academic world because it goes beyond study in creative writing-poetry, fiction, nonfiction, and drama.
 Instead, it emphasizes the idea that writers can identify and explore their stories in the natural world and environmental imagination.
-Indeed, the program is a study of how our environments shape our worldview and, in turn, shape the way we interpret stories and images.
+Indeed, the program delves into the manner in which our surroundings mold our perspectives and subsequently influence our interpretation of narratives and visuals.
 This program is a combination of creative writing workshops, literature coursework, environmental fieldwork experience, interdisciplinary studies in courses outside of English, and one-on-one work with mentors.
 Ames is an affordable city, so the stipend offered by the program goes a long way to having a comfortable life as a student.

 University of Iowa Writer's Workshop